VLEU/IT-Operations/Windows Operations/Installation Guide (W10).md

 The setup tool will now create the bootable USB flash drive.
 Please note that the tool will need to download a rather hefty ammount of files, and this might take a while (depending on your internet connection).

 At the end, you will be informed that the flash drive is ready to use.
-Simply click on "finish"
+Simply click on "finish".

+## 4. Boot into BIOS & Change Boot Order
+(or simply boot from device, if your BIOS offers this feature)

+The process of booting into BIOS differs from device to device; the general strategy would be to spam the F2, F12 and Delete keys as the computer boots up.
+If the computer you want to install windows on has a blank drive, you might not even have to do this step (as it would automatically boot into BIOS).

+Once you have access to the BIOS menu, you will need to locate the boot order settings.

 [TBA - too tired to continue]